bombasticSlacks/Aspirant/Game/Injury.md

 If your character is injured, they only have so long before they pass out/collapse.
 In general on each combat turn you are wounded after you have performed your action you make a [Composure](Composure) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test to see if you can continue to fight at a reasonable level (the use of medication and stabilization can cause you to ignore this).
 If you fail this test you fall unconscious.
 For every severe injury after the first add a -1 to the test for every critical injury add -2 to the test.

 ### Lingering Pain
-After someone is Wounded, whether they pass out or stay conscious they will suffer long term effects.
-Once the combat ends you will take negatives to any skill tests.
-Critical injuries give a -3 to all tests and Severe injuries give a -2 to all tests.
+After someone is wounded, whether they pass out or stay conscious, they will suffer long-term effects.
+Once the combat ends, you will take negatives to any skill tests.
+Critical injuries give a -3 to all tests, and Severe injuries give a -2 to all tests.
 This lasts until your characters gets to [rest](Telling-The-Story#Resting).

 ### Managing Injuries
-Aside from the trauma of being injured in the field there are also other immediate risks to a person who has been injured, and they will need treatment to stay healthy or remain alive (depending on severity).
+Aside from the trauma of being injured in the field, there are other immediate risks to a person who has been injured, and they will need treatment to stay healthy or remain alive (depending on severity).

-When determining difficulty of [Medicine](Medicine) skill tests and negatives for any injuries you just count the injury that would give you the largest negative/penalty.
+When determining difficulty of [Science](Science) skill tests and negatives for any injuries, you just count the injury that would give you the largest negative/penalty.
 Multiple injuries don’t provide cumulative negatives.

 #### Stabilization
-Even if you aren’t trained in [Medicine](Medicine) and don't have the proper tools you may still attempt to stabilize someone's injuries.
-This is a very basic test which means they are no longer bleeding, their burns have been covered, etc. This is a [Medicine](Medicine) test with a modifier of 0.
+Even if you aren’t trained in [Science](Science) and don't have the proper tools you may still attempt to stabilize someone's injuries.
+This is a very basic test which means they are no longer bleeding, their burns have been covered, etc. This is a [Science](Science) test with a modifier of 0.
 No matter the result of the skill test the person is no longer at risk of immediately dying, but they get an additional -1 to their [injury penalty](#Lingering%20Pain).